Eco-logical Versus Eco-lunatic Farming

 - Part of the current price differential between more eco-logical “organic” food and more eco-lunatic “conventional” food is caused by externalities that are not factored into food prices.
 The more these can be factored in, the more pricing will favor eco-logically farmed food.

-- Another part of the price differential comes from planting and harvesting efficiencies made possible by large scale monoculture and made difficult by smaller scale polyculture.
-As technologies become smarter, cheaper and more distributed, and polyculture is practiced at larger and larger scale, at least some of this difference may erode.
+- Another part of the price differential is in the efficiency of highly automated large scale conventional production vs. manual small scale organic production.
+As technologies become smarter, cheaper and more distributed at least some of this difference may erode.

-- As resources important to eco-lunatic farming like oil, phosphorus, nitrogen and supplemental water become more scarce, and their prices therefore rise, farming this way will become more expensive.
+- If resources important to eco-lunatic farming become more scarce, and their prices therefore rise, farming this way will become more expensive.

-- Just as we have been surprised that sustainable wind and solar energy generation are turning out to be less expensive than fossil fuel energy generation, so too may we be surprised that food grown eco-logically will turn out to be less expensive than food grown using eco-lunatic methods.
+- Just as we have been surprised that sustainable wind and solar power are turning out to be less expensive than burning fossil fuels, so too may we be surprised that food grown eco-logically will turn out to be less expensive than food grown using eco-lunatic methods.